 Currently, dozens of other lawsuits are pending.
 For example, “physician-owned hospitals have raised constitutional challenges to PPACA provisions limiting their reimbursement under Medicare, and other service providers are likely to challenge implementation decisions that compromise their bottom lines.”

-As of August 1, 2014, there are eleven major cases now moving forward, most having cleared preliminary hurdles to being heard on their merits:
+As of November 1, 2014, there are twelve major cases now moving forward, most having cleared preliminary hurdles to being heard on their merits:

 - IRS Challenge (Exchange Subsidies)